Tanmay120703/Udemy_da1/README.md

 ● p2.ipynb: The Jupyter Notebook containing all the code and analysis.

+● udemy_courses.csv: The dataset used for the analysis.

 # Results

 ● The analysis highlights trends in course pricing, subject popularity, and content distribution.
 These insights can help course creators and learners better understand the Udemy platform.